 I support the bi-partisan Senior Fraud Prevention Act.
 This bill would establish an office within the Federal Trade Commission (FTC) Bureau of Consumer Protection to monitor for fraud targeting seniors and provide leads to law enforcement to help them crack down on scammers.

 I also oppose Republican attempts to gut the Consumer Financial Protection Bureau (CFPB).
 The agency plays an important role in educating seniors on how to protect themselves from fraud.

 When I talk with seniors on the campaign trail, they overwhelmingly tell me that they are concerned about making sure their children and grandchildren have opportunities.
 This is particularly a concern in Western Maryland, where too often young people have to move to find jobs or go to school.

-In Congress, I will fight to ensure that people can have these opportunities while remaining close to their families if they want to do so.
+In Congress, I will continue to fight to ensure that people can have these opportunities while remaining close to their families if they want to do so.
 That’s why I support expanding skilled trade and apprenticeship opportunities for high school students.
 Students who have these opportunities can be ready for the job market upon graduation.

 I also support free community college.
 Garrett County has had free community college for years, and their program has helped spur economic growth in the county.
 There’s no reason we can’t make this available to every American.

 We also need fairer tax incentives targeted toward small businesses.
 Rather than just handouts to the largest corporations, tax breaks for small businesses can help bring new jobs to the district.
-Last year a biotetch startup called Ibex Bio Sciences opened in Cumberland in part because of Maryland’s Biotechnology Investment Incentive Tax Credit.
-In Congress, I’ll support federal incentives like this for businesses to locate in less traditional areas.
+Last year a biotech startup called Ibex Bio Sciences opened in Cumberland in part because of Maryland’s Biotechnology Investment Incentive Tax Credit.
+In Congress, I’ll continue to support federal incentives like this for businesses to locate in less traditional areas.